 The Centers for Disease Control and Prevention (CDC) reports that there were more than 2.9 million deaths reported in the U.S. in 2019, with nearly two-thirds due to cardiovascular disease or cancer.

-1. Leading Causes of Death In The U.S.
+Leading Causes Of Death In The U.S.

-Number & Rate of Deaths By Age Group
+Table: Number Of Deaths By Age Group

 |Age Group (Years)||Population||Deaths||Per 1,000|